KatTheGit/sylvan-row/README.md

 cargo run --bin server --release # or ./server.sh
 ```

 You can change the server's IP in the file that gets created in the same directory the game is run.

-Default is 0.0.0.0.
+Change the ports in common.rs.

 ## Dependencies